dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/run-procedures-at-set-intervals-with-wf-timer-component.md

    }
 ```

-## Example 2 runs a procedure every 600 milliseconds until a loop is complete
+## Example to run a procedure every 600 milliseconds until a loop is complete

  This second code example runs a procedure every 600 milliseconds until a loop has finished.
 The following code example requires that you have a form with a <xref:System.Windows.Forms.Button> control named `Button1`, a <xref:System.Windows.Forms.Timer> control named `Timer1`, and a <xref:System.Windows.Forms.Label> control named `Label1`.